 The standard patent term for a utility patent is 20 years.
 This changed from 17 years in June 1998.
 In certain cases, such as pharmaceuticals, medical procedures, medical equipment, and food products, the term may be eligible for an extension.

 - How long is the patent term on a design patent?

 The patent term for a design patent is 15 years.
 This changed from 14 years in 2015 and applies to all applications submitted after May 13, 2015.

 - How long is the patent term on a plant patent?

 The patent term on a plant patent is 20 years.

 Steps to File

 In order to file for a patent and begin the patent term, the applicant must fill out the appropriate application (design, utility, or plant patent), then file the application with the USPTO.
 The application must include any required images or drawings, with the necessary views, to be considered as a valid application.
 The application can be submitted online through the USPTO website.

 Upon submission, the applicant will receive an application number, which can be used to indicate patent pending status.

 If you need help with a patent term, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.